Dutch Baby

 Start your day off right with a Dutch baby—a big, puffy, German-style pancake baked in a sizzling-hot buttered skillet.

 Sometimes called a German pancake, a Dutch Baby is a big, puffy, family-style pancake with a custardy center—think of it as a cross between a crepe, a pancake, and a popover.
-Dutch babies are sure to get oohs and ahhs when you bring them to the table, and they’re incredibly easy to make, taking just 25 minutes from start to finish.
-Simply whirl the batter in a blender, pour it into a sizzling-hot buttered skillet, and pop it in the oven.
+It never fails to get “oohs” and “ahhs” when you bring it to the table, and it’s surprisingly easy to make.
+Just whirl the batter in a blender, pour it into a sizzling-hot, buttered skillet, and pop it in the oven.
 As it bakes, the sides rise dramatically, creating a golden, puffy crust with a tender, eggy middle.

 Table of Contents